 Between Q1 2017 and Q1 2018, ViiV Healthcare reached confidential agreements with each of Vale Pharmaceuticals, Lupin, Sandoz, STADA and Zentiva to settle various challenges to the validity of the Supplementary Protection Certificate ('SPC') for the patent covering the combination of lamivudine and abacavir for Kivexa and certain counterclaims brought by ViiV Healthcare for infringement of that SPC.
-These settlements brought an end to litigation and arbitration proceedings between ViiV Healthcare and Lupin in Germany and Portugal, between ViiV Healthcare and STADA in Germany and Italy, between ViiV Healthcare and Sandoz in Austria, Germany, Portugal, Spain and Sweden, between ViiV Healthcare and Vale Pharmaceuticals in Portugal, and between ViiV Healthcare and Zentiva in Portugal.
+These settlements brought an end to litigation and arbitration proceedings between ViiV Healthcare and Lupin in Germany and Portugal, between ViiV Healthcare and STADA in Germany, Portugal, Spain and Sweden, between ViiV Healthcare and Vale Pharmaceuticals in Portugal, and between ViiV Healthcare and Zentiva in Portugal.